-Our multifaceted work draws on a diverse portfolio of skill sets, and our team spans a range of positions in workforce development education, food recovery, catering, fundraising, communications and more.
+Our multifaceted work draws on a diverse portfolio of skill sets, and our team spans a range of positions in workforce development education, food recovery, food production, fundraising, communications and more.

 We are committed to fairness and inclusion in our hiring practices, work culture and all interactions with our partners and community.
 Available positions are listed below.